Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 There are so many fun things to do in Buena Vista, one of the most popular day trips from Denver.
 Whether planning to hike, raft, or simply explore downtown, the nearby hot springs are a great itinerary inclusion.

-Mount Princeton Hot Springs is a high-end hot springs resort featuring various pools and amenities for all types of visitors.
-There’s a family-friendly atmosphere and children will love the 400-foot water slide.
-The creekside hot springs are my favorite place to soak, and many enjoy the spa and infinity pools’ private rental options.
-Spa treatments and fitness classes are also available, as are dining and lodging.
+Mount Princeton Hot Springs is an upscale hot springs resort featuring various pools and amenities for all types of visitors.
+There’s a family-friendly atmosphere and children will love the 400-foot water slide that’s open in the summer months.

 🌡️ Temp: 90-120 °F